The vitality of identification of the target market and the audience is often overlooked. However, it is critical for your online course success.

 - Business Plan: You need a business plan to have a clear vision of future objectives, current resources, and strategies you plan to employ for achieving your brand's goals.
 Make sure to include SWOT analysis in your business plan, and have a budget-related part.

 - Marketing Strategy: This is a must-do step because sales of the product depending on how you promote the product.
-You can use 4Ps and 4Cs marketing techniques and further base your strategy on it.
+You can use 4Ps and 4Cs marketing techniques and further base your strategy on them.

 - Making the final product: After you have everything set up, it is time to create a product you are going to sell.
 For example, if it is an online course with pre-recorded lectures, then you will need a good camera and editing software to record and edit the videos.
 Then you have to write a course outline and include learning objectives, outcomes, grading, and absence policies.
 Afterward, you will need to choose a platform, e.g., Uteach, to launch a course, write an effective description heading, and hit on the publish button.